Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What is modern racism ?
+1. What is modern racism ?`652`
-2. What is discrimination ?
-3. What are stereotypes, prejudice, and discrimination?
+2. What are stereotypes, prejudice, and discrimination?`652`
+3. How to stereotyping lead to a self-fulfilling prophecy ?`652`
 4. How do stereotypes, prejudice, and discrimination differ and how do we learn them?`653`
+5. social identity theory and observational learning theory ?`653`
+6. How can you measure bias ? `Implicit Association Test 655`
-5. What are the approaches in learning discrimintion,prejudice and stereotypes ?
+7. What are the approaches in learning discrimintion,prejudice and stereotypes ?`656`
-6. What does observational learning approach and social identity theory tell us on discrimintion ?
-7. How can we reduce prejudice and discrimination?`656`
+9. How can we reduce prejudice and discrimination?`656`
-8. What is social neuroscience ?
-9.
 ---
 #### Summary
 ---